how long does it take to learn a language

 For the avid scholar

-The avid scholar may eagerly dedicate at least seven hours per week just for language learning.
-However, if the immersion method is utilized, it can be argued that language studies will be constant throughout the day.
-This can significantly speed up your language skill growth.
+However, if the immersion method is utilized, it can be argued that language studies will be constant throughout the day, which can significantly speed up language skill growth.

 How Are You Learning Your Language?